 Alleyn’s is deeply committed to providing public benefit.
 The School offers means-tested bursaries to academically gifted candidates whose family financial circumstances would not allow the parents to meet the full school fees.

-During 2016-17, the School awarded 84 means tested bursaries to pupils; 59 of these bursaries were fully funded which means the parents do not pay anything towards the fees.
+In 2018-19, the School has awarded 100 means tested bursaries to pupils; 66 of these bursaries were fully funded which means the parents do not pay anything towards the fees.
 The number of these means-tested bursaries at Alleyn’s has more than doubled over the past fifteen years.

 Alleyn’s offers bursaries during its admissions process each year.
 These bursaries are offered to pupils joining in Years 7, 9 and 12.
 The financial means assessment is rigorous, and families are asked to provide detailed financial information which is reviewed during the admissions process.
 An important element of the process includes the Bursar and his team meeting bursary applicants at their homes; this ensures families can find out more about the School and how we help and support bursary pupils in their move to secondary school, just like all the other boys and girls who join Alleyn’s each year.

-In contrast to many other similar independent schools, a very high proportion (over 70%) of the bursaries awarded by Alleyn’s are fully funded; this will either be a full bursary or a combination of a bursary and a scholarship to a total of 100% of the fees.
+In contrast to many other similar independent schools, a very high proportion (66%) of the bursaries awarded by Alleyn’s are fully funded; this will either be a full bursary or a combination of a bursary and a scholarship to a total of 100% of the fees and 84% of Alleyn's bursaries are above 75%.
 The School also provides financial assistance for uniform, travel, school meals and other incidental expenses to support the education of these pupils.